muratk5n/thirdwave/en/README.md

-Economist Steve Keen: "[In his research] Bernanke was relying on the mainstream theory that banks simply act as intermediaries between savers and borrowers—the ideas for which his Nobble (not a typo!)
+Economist Steve Keen: "[In his research] Bernanke was relying on the mainstream theory that banks simply act as intermediaries between savers and borrowers—the ideas for which his..
 Prize companions Diamond and Dybvig received their share of the Bank of Sweden's loot this year (the prize was created by and funded by the Central Bank of Sweden, not the Nobel Foundation)...

 [Bernanke said after GFC] 'And although there are a lot of Americans who understandably think that government money would be better spent